supperik/cve_searcher/README.md

 **Run cve_sercher**
 Posible program parameters:

   --use-config : use w/o other parameters.
-All parameters with "use_config" from config file
+All parameters with "use_config" from config file.

   --cve-name

   --cve-assigner
   --cve-publish-date
   --cve-publish-date-year